Offshore Wind Power | Education

 Wind Energy Certificate Program

 The proposed UD Wind Energy Certificate program is undergoing internal review.
 Once approved, it will lead to a graduate Certificate in Wind Energy.
 If taken full time, it is the equivalent of one semester in residence, although it would more typically be taken over a year of class work.
-The Wind Certificate may be a good option for a professional who: has an undergraduate degree; wants advanced training in wind power and closely related fields; does not need a full degree and full schedule of gradaute courses.
+The Wind Certificate may be a good option for a professional who: has an undergraduate degree; wants advanced training in wind power and closely related fields; does not need a full degree and full schedule of graduate courses.
 For more complete graduate training, we recommend a Masters or Doctoral program in, for example, the College of Earth, Ocean and Environment, or an appropriate Engineering department.

 Courses in the Wind Energy Certificate:

 Composites Manufacturing, MEEG 655